Question: "Will the sun really be turned to darkness and the moon to blood (Joel 2:31)?"

 It is likely that Joelís prophecy includes an eclipse visible in Israel just before the second coming of Christ.
 This would be evidence of Godís intricate timing.
 However, it is also possible that a supernatural event will occur, blocking the sunís light from the entire planet.
 This would explain how the sun could look dark and the moon red at the same time—although the prophecy does not stipulate that the two events are simultaneous.

 The moon appears red during a total lunar eclipse.
-This has occurred as recently as December 10, 2011.
 Again, it will be the timing of this event that will reveal Godís supernatural power.

 Regardless of how it happens, the appearance of the sun and moon will change.
 Joelís prophecy is clear: a darkened sun and reddish moon are associated with Godís judgment shortly before the return of Christ.